 The distinction between administrative and constitutional law is important, but their provisions overlap in many situations.
 Administrative law is considered public law that governs the relationship between government and the public, and this is similar to the goals of Constitutional law, thus, irrespective of their differences, they share common features.

 ‘The Constitutional law describes the various organs of government at rest, while administrative law describes them in motion”

 But, Constitutional law that includes the fundamental rights and duties to ensure the life and liberties of citizens, being the Supreme law of the land, it supersedes administrative law in certain situations.
 Administrative law doesn’t provide rights but provides the procedure to implement these rights ensured through providing principles, rules and remedies.

 Control on Administrative Law

-The check and control on administrative law is performed by the courts through Judicial review.
+The courts perform checks and balances on administrative law through Judicial review.
 There are certain remedies that the courts can provide in situations where administrative discretion has been abused or used ultra vires.